mvemjsun/mock_server/README.md

 Note: To start the server on any other port apart from `9293`, change the port number on the first line of the `config.ru` file.
 The sample DB is from a mac machine , on other OS please delete the sample db and issue `sqlite3 mockserver.db` to create an empty DB in the `/db` folder.
 Followed by `rake db:migrate` from the root project folder.
 This will create the required DB tables in sqlite.
+Please ensure that you BACK UP any exiting DB files is this command is issued multiple times.

 ### Features